fangwei123456/spikingjelly/docs/source/tutorials/en/neuromorphic_datasets.rst

 Integrating by fixed duration is more compatible with the practical application.
 For example, if we set duration as ``10 ms``, then a sample with length ``L ms`` can be integrated to frames with frame number ``math.floor(L / 10)``.
 However, the lengths of samples in neuromorphic datasets are not identical, and we will get frames with different frame numbers when integrating with a fixed duration.
-Fortunately, we can use :class:`spikingjelly.datasets.pad_sequence_collate` and :class:`spikingjelly.datasets.padded_sequence_mask` to pad/unpad frames.
+Fortunately, we can use :class:`spikingjelly.datasets.utils.pad_sequence_collate` and :class:`spikingjelly.datasets.utils.padded_sequence_mask` to pad/unpad frames.

 Example codes: